diliprandhi/mywork/Smart Insurance Pricing/readme.md

 - Compare the results of different models to identify the best-performing one for predicting insurance expenses.

 ### Usage:
-Clone the repository, install the necessary libraries, and execute the script to input patient data and receive a smart insurance pricing.
+Clone the repository, install the necessary libraries, and execute the script to input customer attributes and receive a expenses of the the customer so that we can give smart insurance pricing according to theie expenses.